Key Takeaways

-The interquartile range rule is useful in detecting the presence of outliers.
+The interquartile range (IQR) rule is useful in detecting the presence of outliers.
 Outliers are individual values that fall outside of the overall pattern of a data set.
-This definition is somewhat vague and subjective, so it is helpful to have a rule to apply when determining whether a data point is truly an outlier—this is where the interquartile range rule comes in.
+The definition of an outlier is somewhat vague and subjective, so it is helpful to have a rule to apply when determining whether a data point is truly an outlier—this is where the interquartile range rule comes in.

 What Is the Interquartile Range?